 waiting to spill over.

-no sounds of pitter patter feet just stone silent, and
+no sounds of pitter patter feet, just stone silent; the

 world cold and metallic grey like

-no children and no crying, the race of people absent
+no children and no crying, nothing. the race absent

 waking with a start